 4 5

-Creating from Mixed List or convert Mixed List to pandas Data Frame.
-Here, we are also using multiple rows and Columns.
+Creating from a Mixed List or converting a Mixed List to a Pandas Data Frame.
+Here, we also use multiple rows and columns.

 0 1